achernigin1987/SimpleRayTracer/model_runner/README.md

 Run the application with a `-help` argument to get the list of available options:
 ```
-     -gmf: Amount of GPU memory to use (0, 1], unset by default
      -w: Input image width
      -h: Input image height
      -m: Path to TensorFlow model (protobuf format)